nrfconnect/sdk-nrf/include/net/aws_iot.rst

 1. Creating a Thing
 #.
 Generating a CA certificate.
 #.
-Flashing the certificates to the on-board modem of the nRF9160 based board.
+Programming the certificates to the on-board modem of the nRF9160 based board.
 #.
 Configuring the library options.

 For more information on creating a thing in AWS IoT and generating the certificate, see :ref:`creating_a_thing_in_AWS_IoT`.